How To Make Yuzu Ice Cream Recipe

 How long does it take to make yuzu ice cream?

-Can I make Yuzu ice cream without an ice cream maker?
+Can I make yuzu ice cream without an ice cream maker?

-Yes, you can still make yuzu ice cream without an ice cream maker!
+Yes!
 After making the custard, pour it into a freezer-safe container and freeze it, stirring every 30 minutes until it’s firm.

 How long can I store yuzu ice cream in the freezer?